habi/EAWAG-manuscript/manuscript.md

 The reconstructed PNG stacks were loaded into *ImageStacks*, depending on their size we reduced the image resolution (i.e. downscaled the images) for this first step.
 The three-dimensional volume was rendered via [*VTK GPU Ray Casting*](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html).
 A custom-made volume property (created by Kassandra Ford) was used as an input to view the scans.
-Using toggles in the volume rendering, we defined regions of interest (ROIs) for both the OJs and PJs in each specimen..
+Using toggles in the volume rendering, we defined regions of interest (ROIs) for both the OJs and PJs in each specimen.
 These ROIs were then extracted in their native resolution from the original dataset for further processing.
 Using the gray value thresholding function in 3DSlicers [*Segment Editor*](https://slicer.readthedocs.io/en/latest/user_guide/modules/segmenteditor.html) the teeth in both the oral and pharyngeal jaws were extracted.
 We used the *Scissor* and *Island* tools of the Segment Editor to isolate single regions.